Caramel Pictures: History

-In 1977, Dutch stills photographer Will van der Vlugt moves to film production and founds Will van der Vlugt Film Productions after a career as an advertising photographer.
+In 1977, Dutch stills photographer Will van der Vlugt moves to film production and founded Will van der Vlugt Film Productions after a career as an advertising photographer.
 The agency grows out to produce for the international market, working with ad agencies all over the world and creating output for many companies and brands in different countries.

-In 2007 the company gets renamed to Caramel Pictures.
+In 2007 the company was renamed to Caramel Pictures.

 The company has grown since its start, with offices set up in Amsterdam, London, Miami, Dubai, and Mumbai.
-The Amsterdam and London offices cater the European market, whereas Miami targets North and South America.
+The Amsterdam and London offices catered the European market, whereas Miami targeted North and South America.
 Dubai went on to produce for its own domestic market, but discontinued its shop in 2010.
-In 2012, Caramel Pictures opened another hub in Mumbai to cater the Indian market.
-The company now has five offices, houses nine directors and has one of the biggest film studios of the Netherlands set up in Amsterdam.
+In 2012, Caramel Pictures opened another hub in Mumbai to cater to the Indian market.